terhechte/Cederic/Readme.md

 - Basic API implemented
 - Lacks Documentation
 - Lacks fancy example project
-- 27% CPU as a Release Build on Retina 13" (2012) with 50000 agents and (around) 1000 data updates
+- 27% CPU as a Release Build on Retina 13" (2012) with 50000 agents and (around) 1000 data updates per second
 - High memory consumption for many agents (60 mb vs. 4.5 mb for a similar non-asynchronous simple loop over such a structure)
 - 10MB memory growth (from 50mb to 60mb) after ~4500000 data updates over the course of 2 hours (50.000 agents)